vuebro/flat-json-tree/README.md

+# flat-json-tree

-# A dead simple way to manipulate JSON tree objects
+A dead simple way to manipulate JSON tree objects by transforming them into flat arrays for standard operations.

+## Overview

 The core idea is to transform a JSON tree object into a flat array, allowing standard operations like find, findIndex, filter, map, and others.
 A mandatory requirement for the algorithm is that each element in the JSON tree must have a field with a unique identifier.

 To preserve the tree structure and enable manipulations, the following computed properties are added to each child object: